 You may lose too much water and salt and your blood pressure may drop too much.

 Get up slowly when getting out of bed or standing up.

-You may feel light-headed or dizzy while taking Irbesartan Sandoz, especially if you are also taking a diuretic (fluid tablet).
+You may feel light-headed or dizzy while taking Irbesartan/HCT Sandoz.
 This may become worse if you stand up quickly as your blood pressure may fall.
 Standing up slowly, especially when you get up from bed or chairs, will help your body get used to the change in position and blood pressure.
-This problem is not common.
-If it occurs talk to your doctor.
+If you get dizzy or lightheaded talk to your doctor.